 He yanked the knife from his boot and sprang at her.
 It was quick work, wrestling the woman into the pelts.
 Whatever she’d meant to say was lost in shocked yelps.
 Her hood fell back.
-The bed box rattled.
-Heavy furs jumbled around his morning visitor.
-Jamming his forearm high on her chest, he couldn’t make out her features in scant light.
+The bed box squeaked in the scuffle, and heavy furs jumbled around his morning visitor.
+Jamming his forearm high on her chest, he squinted at the woman, but he couldn’t make out her features in scant light.

 “I’ll ask again.
 Who are you?”